gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

         * Support for DTLS records of maximum size of 16 KB.

-        * Optinal to support negotiation of maximum DTLS record size unless not supporting 16 KB records when it is required.
-Even if implementing the negotation, interoperability failure may occurr.
-DTLS in SCTP will only require to support DTLS record sizes that matches the largest SCTP packets that the SCTP stack can support.
+        * Optional to support negotiation of maximum DTLS record size unless not supporting 16 KB records when it is required.
+Even if implementing the negotiation, interoperability failure may occur.
+DTLS in SCTP will only require supporting DTLS record sizes that matches the largest SCTP packets that the SCTP stack can support.

         * Implementation is required to support turning of the DTLS